-If you were arrested for misdemeanor DUI in an unincorporated area of Dawson County such as Juno, Afton, or Big Canoe, your case would be heard in Dawson County Probate Court.
+If you were arrested for misdemeanor DUI in Dawsonville or an unincorporated area of Dawson County such as Juno, Afton, or Big Canoe, your case would be heard in Dawson County Probate Court.
 The Honorable Jennifer Burt is the Judge, and can be reached at (706) 344-3580.
 Office hours are Monday through Friday, 8 AM – 5 PM.
 Dawson County Probate Court is held at the Dawson County Courthouse at 25 Justice Way, Suite 4332, Dawsonville, Georgia 30534.

 If you would like a jury trial, your case would be bound over to Dawson County Superior Court.